MozeBaltyk/Rkub/README.md

 - tarball or rpm method

-- Defined versions or versions from Stable channels
+- Defined versions or versions from [Stable channels](https://update.rke2.io/v1-release/channels)

 - Canal CNI

 - Digital Ocean

+- Standalone or x Masters / x Workers

 But the target would be to handle all the usecase below: